supermileage/container-image-build/README.md

-# Container Image Build Workflows
+# Container Image Build Workflow

 This repo serves as a centralized build hub for the container images that Supermileage uses for compilation.
+Images will only be built if contents in their respective directories have changed.

 ## Setup